sdat2/mSWE-GNN/README.md

 Look at the `generate_training_data.py` script for how we generated the training data:
 <https://github.com/sdat2/PotentialHeight/blob/main/adforce/generate_training_data.py>

+We have adapted the pytorch geometric based mSWE-GNN code to work with the ADFORCE data structure and to create models that can emulate storm surge events over the North West Atlantic/ Carribean Mesh.

 ## Environment setup

 Using `micromamba` and flexible yaml settings for a robust pure-cpu environment: